From TikTok ad types to social commerce and TikTok Shop, our comprehensive guide covers everything you need to know about how to sell on TikTok.

 Using the right hashtags can help increase your reach and visibility on TikTok.
 By using relevant and popular hashtags, you can reach a wider audience and increase the chances of your content being seen by potential customers.

-Utilize the power of video
+Utilise the power of video

 TikTok is a video-based platform, and businesses should take advantage of this by creating high-quality, visually-appealing videos that showcase their products and services.
 Video content is more likely to be shared and engaged with, increasing the chances of driving sales.